amwill04/LAMP-PP/README.md

 # vagrant-python
-ubuntu box for python development
+ubuntu box for python development with a focus on web scraping

 Includes the following:
 * ubuntu/trusty64